Work on redevelopment of Parliament Building, Central Vista may begin by next year: Minister | Devdiscourse

 Under its mega plan to redevelop the over three-km stretch from Rashtrapati Bhavan to India Gate in Lutyens' Delhi, the Modi government has floated a request for proposal for the "development or redevelopment of Parliament Building, Common Central Secretariat and Central Vista."
 Asked about the site and design of the Parliament Building, Puri said these aspects are currently "under consideration".

-"As of now, the timeline is expected that by mid-October we should be able to float tender (for the design) and by next year the construction may begin".
-Earlier in his address, he spoke about the Prime Minister's ambitious project of redeveloping the prime government complex spread from Raisina Hill to India Gate, including North Block and South Block and Parliament complex.
+"As of now, the timeline is expected that by mid-October we should be able to float tender (for the design) and by next year the construction may begin.
+But, these are all tentative," he told reporters.
+Earlier in his address, he spoke about the prime minister's "dream project" of redeveloping the prime government complex spread from Raisina Hill to India Gate, including the North Block and South Block, and Parliament complex.

 "The North Block and South Block and the 3.5-km Central Vista spreading from Rashtrapati Bhavan to India Gate, all of that will be redeveloped," he said.
-"And, by the time we meet in 2024 at the time of the next elections, it is expected that we will be in a new Parliament Building," Puri said.
+"And, by 2024 at the time of the next elections, it is expected that we will be in a new Parliament Building," Puri said.

 The Monsoon Session of Parliament in 2022 will be held in a newly-developed Parliament Building, government sources said on Thursday.
 The sources said that by next year, the Central Vista will be redeveloped and the common Central Secretariat will be built by 2024.